Surrendering a Jindo

 nextdoor.com

 Use caution when considering unknown individuals or families as your pet’s new owners.
 Hold the initial meeting in a public place and ask questions to screen potential adopters.
 Share your expectations for your pet’s new home and require an adoption fee to deter dishonest individuals.
-When you find a family that meets your and your pet’s needs, ask for identification and contact information to follow up on how your pet is doing in its new home.
+When you find a family that meets your and your pet’s needs, ask for identification and contact information to follow up on how your pet is doing in its new home. - Check with local rescue groups.
+You can find most of these groups online through a web search or on Facebook.

-7. NEVER ABANDON YOUR ANIMAL
+- NEVER ABANDON YOUR ANIMAL.

 Crates and confinement supplies